 Today we’re talking jade plants, a plant I can’t believe it has taken me this long to write about!
-Jade is a popular succulent to have around the house, and they actually have a sweet meaning behind them.
+Jade is a popular succulent to have around the house.
 They are sometimes called a lucky plant, money plant, or money tree because they are thought to bring good luck to their owners.
 They are often given as housewarming gifts because of this.

-The jade plant (aka Crassula ovata) looks like an adorable mini tree.
-It’s got a tiny wooden trunk and stems that support vibrant, jade-green oval leaves.
+The jade plant often looks like an adorable mini tree.
+It’s got a woody trunk and stems that support vibrant, jade-green oval leaves.
 These leaves, like a lot of other succulents, are plump and fleshy to store water.

-Jade plants grow to be about 6 to 18 inches, but this could take a while since they only grow about 2 inches per year.
+Jade plants grow to be about 6 to 18 inches depending on the conditions, but this could take a while since they only grow about 2 inches per year.
 But check out my mom’s monster jade above—it definitely grew more than 2 inches this summer!

 South Africa averages a whopping 1,000 hours of sunlight every year, so it’s safe to say that jade plants LOVE the sun.
 Mature jade plants thrive in 4-6 hours of sunlight every day, so it’s best if you keep them in a bright, south-facing window.
 A red border around the leaves is a sign you’re giving it a good amount of bright light.